Joseph-Russell-UTM/deque/README.md

 @file README.md
 @author Joseph Russell, Zachery Pickell
-@date 2026-03-30
+@date 2026-04-17
-@brief This program creates a game library.
+@brief This program creates a deque.

-@The code creates a deque and shpws the user it's automatrd tests.
+@The program creates a deque and shows the user it's automated tests.

 To compile the code just type make and to run it ./main.